install.packages("devtools")

 Variations to the standard workflow

-Besides using RAMEN for completing the analysis mentioned above, the package provides individual functions that could help users in other tasks, such as:
+Besides using RAMEN for a gene-environment contribution analysis, the package provides individual functions that could help users in other tasks, such as:

-- Fit additive and interaction models given a set of variables of interest and select the best explanatory model for DNAme data.
+- Fit additive and interaction models given a set of variables of interest and select the best explanatory model for DNAme data (e.g. epistasis or ExE studies).

-- Quickly identify SNPs in cis of CpG probes for variable reduction during mQTL analyses.
+- Quickly identify SNPs in cis of CpG probes.

-- Get the median correlation of probes in regions of interest (with
+- Get the median correlation of probes in custom regions of interest with

 How to get help for RAMEN